The Train (1964 film): Historical background

 The Train is based on the factual 1961 book Le front de l'art by Rose Valland, the art historian at the Jeu de Paume, who documented the works of art placed in storage there that had been looted by the Germans from museums and private art collections throughout France and were being sorted for shipment to Germany in World War II.

 In contrast to the action and drama depicted in the film, the shipment of art that the Germans were attempting to take out of Paris on August 1, 1944, was held up by the French Resistance with an endless barrage of paperwork and red tape and made it no farther than a railyard a few miles outside Paris.

 The train's actual interception was inspired by the real-life events surrounding train No. 40,044 as it was seized and examined by Lt.
 Alexandre Rosenberg of the Free French forces outside Paris in August 1944.
 Upon his soldiers' opening the wagon doors, he viewed many plundered pieces of art that had once been displayed in the home of his father, the Parisian art dealer Paul Rosenberg, one of the world's major Modern art dealers.

-Artworks seen in the film's opening scenes prominently include paintings that in reality were not looted by the Germans such as When Will You Marry? by Paul Gauguin and Girl with a Mandolin by Pablo Picasso.
+The artwork seen in the film's opening scenes prominently includes paintings that were not looted by the Germans, such as When Will You Marry? by Paul Gauguin and Girl with a Mandolin by Pablo Picasso.